Dar case: defence seeks acquittal of co-accused

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The defence counsel on Wednesday began presenting arguments for the acquittal of the co-accused in an assets reference against former finance minister Ishaq Dar.
+ISLAMABAD: The defence counsel on Wednesday began presenting arguments for the acquittal of the co-accused in an assets reference against former finance minister and PML-N leader Muhammad Ishaq Dar.

+The National Accountability Bureau (NAB) had filed a corruption reference against Dar for owning assets beyond his means.

+"The role of the co-accused is not evident from the statements of the prosecution witnesses," Advocate Misbah told Judge Muhammad Bashir.

-ISLAMABAD: The defence counsel on Wednesday began presenting arguments for the acquittal of the co-accused in an assets reference against former finance minister Ishaq Dar.
+ISLAMABAD: The defence counsel on Wednesday began presenting arguments for the acquittal of the co-accused in an assets reference against former finance minister and PML-N leader Muhammad Ishaq Dar.

+The National Accountability Bureau (NAB) had filed a corruption reference against Dar for owning assets beyond his means.

 Comments